Paradise shelduck: Breeding

-The incubation period lasts for 30 to 35 days with only the female looking after the nest 21 to 22 hours a day only leaving at dawn and dusk for food for 1 hour each; the male only stands next to the nest after the eggs have hatched.
-The fledging period for the downy young lasts on average eight weeks, parenting is shared during this time with the young feeding independently and being kept close to the nest in a radius of around 500 m.
+The incubation period lasts for 30 to 35 days, with only the female looking after the nest 21 to 22 hours a day, and only leaving at dawn and dusk for food for 1 hour each time; the male only stands next to the nest after the eggs have hatched.
+The fledging period for the downy young lasts on average eight weeks; parenting is shared during this time with the young feeding independently and being kept close to the nest in a radius of around 500 m.

-They typically live on average 2.3 years, although some individuals live longer, with the longest lived individual aging 23 years.
+They typically live around 2.3 years, although some individuals live much longer, with the longest-lived known individual being 23 years.

-The moulting season lasts from December to February, with these moulting flocks being an important food source for the early Māori people.
-Māori did not hunt the birds during the breeding seasons as to conserve populations, rather hunting during the moulting season when the birds could not fly, this selective hunting ensured healthy populations for culling.
-During the moulting season, distinct flocks will gather at traditional sites, the one and two-year-old birds arrive first, followed by the failed breeders, and then by the successful breeders arriving late January.
-At moulting sites, the birds gather in open water with high open hillsides surrounding them acting as vantage points, many sites also have dense vegetation for refuge.
-Early departures from moulting sites begin in March and April, where adults will return to their distinct breeding territories.
+The moulting season lasts from December to February; these moulting flocks were an important food source for the early Māori people.
+Māori did not hunt the birds during the breeding seasons to conserve populations, rather hunting during the moulting season when the birds could not fly; this selective hunting ensured healthy populations for culling.
+During the moulting season, distinct flocks will gather at traditional sites; the one- and two-year-old birds arrive first, followed by the failed breeders, and then by the successful breeders arriving late January.
+At moulting sites, the birds gather in open water with high open hillsides surrounding them acting as vantage points; many sites also have dense vegetation for refuge.
+Early departures from moulting sites begin in March and April, when adults will return to their distinct breeding territories.

 Food and feeding

 The paradise shelduck is a diurnal omnivore.
 The adults are primarily herbivorous preferring pasture grasses and clover while the young eat mostly aquatic insects for the first five weeks of life before grazing on land.
 They can feed on a variety of food including grazing or pasture crops, seed heads of grasses and weeds, earthworms, insects, and a variety of crustaceans.
-An extensive record of one bird's diet from the Canterbury district, South Island, New Zealand showing a wide range of leaves and seeds of terrestrial herbs, terrestrial and aquatic invertebrates, and some aquatic plants.
+An extensive record of one bird's diet from the Canterbury district, South Island, New Zealand shows a wide range of leaves and seeds of terrestrial herbs, terrestrial and aquatic invertebrates, and some aquatic plants.

 Threats and conservation

 The paradise shelduck originally had no predators but now with introduced predators such as stoats and weasels, some smaller populations can become threatened.
 The only group of parasites that affects the Paradise shelduck are the helminths which consist of flukes (Trematodes), tapeworms (Cestodes), and roundworms (Nematodes), with only the flatworms not living symbiotically with the host.
 Only periodic cases of avian botulism have been reported to affect populations.

 In relation to diseases, recent research discovered the presence of the bacterium Chlamydia psittaci on Paradise shelducks.
-Different bacteria genotypes were identified in the samples of the survey and this species have been affected by genotype C. This type of bacterium is associated with important diseases not only on birds but also in humans.
+Different bacteria genotypes were identified in the samples of the survey and this species has been affected by genotype C. This type of bacterium is associated with important diseases not only in birds but also humans.
 However, the possible impact of the disease still needs to be determined and assessed.